-With as little as two courses, one can earn an Emergency Medical Technician Technical Competency Area (TCA) to become an EMT and earn a salary that ranges from $23,518 to $40,413.
+With as little as two courses, students can earn an Technical Competency Area (TCA) to become an EMT.

-Our Certificate of Technical Studies in Paramedics trains students to provide advanced levels of pre-hospital care for medical emergencies and trauma.
+The Certificate of Technical Studies in EMT - Paramedic trains students to provide advanced levels of pre-hospital care for medical emergencies and trauma.

 Paramedics use complex medical equipment and work mostly in the field in ambulances and emergency response vehicles.
 Some paramedics may work in hospital settings.
 With additional education and training, Paramedics can transition to a number of health industry professions.